 The Campus Echo student newspaper won the Overall Best Publication award at the Southern Regional Press Institute conference, February 2016

-MSCM student Evan Owens won award for best feature writing at Southern Regional Press Institute conference, February 2016
+MSCM student Evan Owens won a Best Feature Writing award at the Southern Regional Press Institute conference, February 2016

-MSCM student DeVante Campbell won award for best multimedia at Southern Regional Press Institute conference, February 2016
+MSCM student DeVante Campbell won a Best Multimedia Presentation award at the Southern Regional Press Institute conference, February 2016

-Owens won 2nd place award for photography for photos at Southern Regional Press Institute conference, February 2016
+Owens won a 2nd place award for photography for photos at the Southern Regional Press Institute conference, February 2016

-2015 graduate Brittney Bizzell won 1st place photography for photo at Southern Regional Press Institute conference, February 2016
+2015 graduate Brittney Bizzell won a First Place award for photography for photo at the Southern Regional Press Institute conference, February 2016

 Calvin L. Hall, Ph.D., Chair & Associate Professor

 North Carolina Central University